TheoBerlin/Portfolio/index.md

-## Graphics Portfolio
+## Portfolio
 Hello, this is the portfolio of Theo Holmqvist Berlin, a Swedish MSc student.
 I study a course called 'Master of Science in Game and Software Development'.
-Below are rendering techniques and other graphics-programming related implementations I've made over the last couple of years.
+Below are rendering techniques and other game programming-related implementations I've made over the last couple of years.

 ### Volumetric Lighting
 I've many times thought volumetric lighting in games have a 'wow effect'.
 So I implemented it myself whilst learning Vulkan.
 In the screenshot below, a directional light in the sky is emitting volumetric light.